BBE78/cypress-sonarqube-reporter/README.md

 Since this Cypress issue: <https://github.com/cypress-io/cypress/issues/1495>, spec filename are not available for reporters in a Cypress environnement.

 So this reporter provides a workaround (simplified as possible) in order to be able to generate these SonarQube reports.

+A SonarQube test execution report is created for each Cypress spec file.

 Other existing Mocha SonarQube reporters:
  * [danmasta/mocha-sonar](https://github.com/danmasta/mocha-sonar)